UdUdof/data-analytics-projects/sql/Employee Analytics/README.md

 ---
 ### 3) Salary Analysis
  a) What is the average salary by job title?
+    This analysis calculates the average salary for each job title, offering insight into compensation trends across different roles within the company
   ```sql
    SELECT e.job_title,
 		   ROUND(AVG(salary_amount),2) AS "Avg Salary"